AdbC99/rover-game/README.md

 # Rover Game

-A quick demonstration of MVC used for a commandline game.
+A quick demonstration of the MVC design pattern used for a commandline game.
 This repository contains a few basic unit tests and has a test folder with some sample input files.

 ## Install